This article explains how to get support for CrashPlan for Small Business from Code42.

 We also offer the opportunity to chat directly with a Customer Champion.
-Click Chat now at the bottom of any page of our support site.
-Chat support is available Monday to Friday, 9 a.m. - 5 p.m.
-US Central Time (UTC−05:00 or UTC–06:00, depending on daylight saving time).
+Click the Chat now link above or the chat icon at the right side of any page of this support site.

 How we handle support requests

 Our Customer Champions actively monitor and triage incoming support requests.
 Tickets are addressed according to severity of the issue.

 Customer Champions try to update tickets at least once every business day.
 Depending on the severity, responses may be made more frequently.

 Support priority levels

 Here is how our Customer Champions determine severity when prioritizing support tickets:

 |You cannot reasonably continue your work.
 You experience a complete loss of service and/or encounter one of the following scenarios: